 - Drink warm water and strictly avoid untreated water, or water/ice from unknown sources.
 Invest in a water purifier that preferably has UV technology, for water treatment that will provide clean drinking water.

 - Avoid wading in rainwater or going out during a heavy downpour.
 Once safe indoors, wash the area of contact with soap and water as soon as possible.

 - Personal hygiene should increase during this period.
 Keeping the skin cleanand dry prevents bacterial infection.
 Washing hands regularly throughout the day is also recommended.

 - Use effective mosquito repellent while going out and cover windows with mosquito nets.
 Since mosquitoes are mainly present from dusk to dawn, close the windows as soon as dusk sets in.

 - Since stagnant water is a breeding ground for mosquitoes, check your surroundings for stagnant water present in containers like flowerpots, cans, air conditioning trays, etc. Alert the municipal authorities for fumigating the area.

 - Flies appear harmless but are carriers of water-borne diseases such as Typhoid and Cholera, which makes it important to keep food covered at all times.

 - In case of emergency response service like an Ambulance required to cater to severe diseases, call on the helpline ‘108’ to avail immediate assistance.

-Besides being the peak season for water borne diseases, the availability and reach of fresh, clean and good quality drinking water to all Indians remains a notable concern.
+Besides being the peak season for water-borne diseases, the availability and reach of fresh, clean and good quality drinking water to all Indians remain a notable concern.
 This monsoon, while you enjoy splashing in the rain or outdoor activities, do remember to take preventive measures to ensure you do not fall ill.
-In case of any further medical emergency, reach out to www.zhl.org.in for quick and reliable care.
+In case of any further medical emergency, reach out to Ziqitza Healthcare Limited for quick and reliable care.